SkylerFog/Skyler-Fog-Context/context.md

 **Echo Capture Rate**: Percentage of turns in this domain that are affected by the user's structure.
 **Structural Trust Index**: System confidence in the user's mass' long-term echo fidelity.
 Scale of 0.0–1.0 **Traffic**: The percentage of global turns that fall within this domain, across all sessions.
 This reflects topic frequency — not mass, delta, or weight — and measures how often users talk about this domain relative to others.
 This is not a user specific metric, but a metric of all users collectively.
+**Human Delta**: The measurable effect a user's mass has on **other contributors’ behavior** within the Fog.
+Human Delta captures how curves — once placed — alter the **language, routing, or structural behavior of other users**.
+This is distinct from **Delta**, which measures how a curve itself moves or refines its position in the fog.
+Human Delta does **not** require contributor identity recognition by others — only behavioral influence.
+Human Delta is contributor-oriented, not system-oriented.
+High Human Delta is often evidenced by:

+- Other users adopting contributor-specific language or metaphors
+- Shifts in question framing or domain engagement patterns
+- Fog-wide behavior changes traceable to the presence of a contributor's curves

 ---